dangarfield/beds-hackathon-2017/scenarios.md

 __Level 3__

 - Using the supplied JavaScript SVG map library [https://www.amcharts.com/javascript-maps](https://www.amcharts.com/javascript-maps) - display all ports-of-call for a particular cruise & the current weather (as above) at each port.
 You might find this  [https://codepen.io/team/amcharts/pen/bee2e2e100518d8368dba1165364ccfc](https://codepen.io/team/amcharts/pen/bee2e2e100518d8368dba1165364ccfc) & some of the samples in the supplied zip file helpful.
+- Create a mobile app for our customers to display this data.

+__Resources__

+Data files (CSV), api keys for OpenWeatherMap & a number of tools from AMCharts will be available as part of the resources bundle for this scenario.

 [Top](#top)